Kenilworth: Governance

 There are three tiers of local government covering Kenilworth, at parish (town), district and county level: Kenilworth Town Council, Warwick District Council and Warwickshire County Council.
 The town council is based at Jubilee House on Smalley Place in the town centre.

 Kenilworth gained a local board of health in 1877, which was converted into an Urban District Council in 1894.
 Under local government reforms in 1974 Kenilworth Urban District was merged into the new Warwick District along with Warwick and Leamington Spa.
 The former urban district of Kenilworth was then reconstituted as a successor parish with a Town (parish) Council.

+The Warwick District and county council will be abolished in 2028 as part of the 2027–28 local government reforms, and replaced with a new unitary authority of South Warwickshire, which will comprise the areas of the existing Warwick and Stratford-on-Avon districts.

 Since 2010, Kenilworth has been part of the Parliamentary constituency of Kenilworth and Southam; prior to that it was part of Rugby and Kenilworth.